ionStici/frontend/mds/css/position.md

 }
 ```

-Position in relation to the nearest non-static element.
+Initial Containing Block : the visible part of the web page in the browser window.

 ### fixed